 Applications must meet a number of minimum criteria to be considered for funding.
-Applicants to the scheme must be eligible to apply, and the application must be for projects of work and the associated permitted costs.
+Applicants to the scheme must be eligible to apply, and the application must be for journalism positions (LDRS) or projects of work (Ancillary Measure) and the associated permitted costs.